 A small mod has been done to correct the output stage, documented here

-I’ve also replaced the 3,5mm headphone jack with a higher quality 6,30mm one which gives better contact and is more stable.
+I’ve replaced the 3,5mm headphone jack with a higher quality 6,30mm one which gives better contact and is more stable.

-Last thing is the transformer: I’m using a stabilized power supply working at 12V which has an incredibly high current output of 5A.
+Power supplied by a stabilized power supply working at 12V which has an incredibly high current output of 5A.
 It has excellent ripple values and it outputs lots of clean power.

 This is done through a proprietary bash script known as “The Megascript” which uses several softwares to accomplish the downsampling with the highest quality possible.